 It’s all about understanding the commonest security threats and being proactive about taking all the right measures.
 If you can do that, WP is actually much more secure than any of its competitors.

-In this post, we look at the best WP security tactics that will ensure your website’s safety and protection.
+In this post, we look at the best WordPress security tactics that will ensure your website’s safety and protection.

 Avoid Using Nulled Themes